gemc/clas12Tags/README.md

   -g <github_url>  use custom github URL
   -h               show this help

-If a detector is given, only that detector will be built; otherwise every detector below is processed:
+If a detector is given (from the list below), only that detector will be built; otherwise all will be processed.

   alert band beamline bst cnd ctof dc ddvcs ec fluxDets ft ftof ftofShield htcc ltcc magnets micromegas pcal rich rtpc targets uRwell upstream

 ```

 The script will install (if not present) the latest tagged coatjava in the directory